UncleCJ/syntheism/Noden distributed information management.md

 | Github        | ✔   | ✔   |  -  | ✔   | ✔   |
 | Etherpad      | ✔   | ✔   | ✔   | ❌   | ❌   |
 | Pen and paper |  -  | ❌   | ✔   | ❌   | ✔   |

+*Conclusion - A combination of Github, etherpad, pen and paper give the most complete basic set of desired features*

 ## Github ##